anonsachin/RISC-V-RV32i-CPU/README.md

 RISC-V_MYTH_Workshop
 ====================

-For students of "Microprocessor for You in Thirty Hours" Workshop, offered by for VLSI System Design (VSD) and Redwood EDA, find here accompanying live info and links.
+"Microprocessor for You in Thirty Hours" Workshop, offered by for VLSI System Design (VSD) and Redwood EDA.

 Check the folders for assignments for particular days.